 If you want to meet with your coach face-to-face, we can facilitate that too.
 The Academy for Surgical Coaching may even have coaches available to meet with you at an upcoming surgical conference or retreat.

-Surgical Coaching is not free… yet.
-While we work to build our donor and sponsor base, the Academy for Surgical Coaching charges a fee to connect with a coach, get scheduling support from our team, and use our online platform.
+The Academy for Surgical Coaching charges a fee to connect with a coach (can utilize CME funds), get scheduling support from our team, and use our online platform.
 Surgical Coaches also receive an honorarium for their work.
+To discuss specific prices, please contact us.